 Deeper Dive Into the CPI

-Shelter was the biggest contributor to the monthly increase, the bureau said, as the index rose 0.2 percent and is up 3 percent year over year.
+Shelter was the biggest contributor to the monthly increase, the bureau said, as the index rose by 0.2 percent and is up 3 percent year over year.

 Housing costs remain stubbornly high, prompting the current administration and lawmakers to advance measures to alleviate prices through a mix of supply and demand strategies.